 Not to mention, unlike traditional metal braces, you don’t have to worry about wires and brackets, allowing you to radiate confidence as you smile.

-If you’re interested in choosing Invisalign over metal braces or switching from metal braces to Invisalign, and would like to learn more, get in touch with your nearest MiSmile Invisalign Provider for your complimentary Smile Evaluation.
+If you’re interested in choosing Invisalign over metal braces or switching from metal braces to Invisalign, and would like to learn more, click here to locate your nearest MiSmile Invisalign provider.

 Phone lines open 9am to 5.30pm Monday to Friday